Aleshia Brevard: Attitude towards gender

+Screaming Queens: The Riot at Compton's Cafeteria

+In 2005, Brevard was featured in Susan Stryker's documentary Screaming Queens: The Riot at Compton's Cafeteria.
+The documentary delved into a riot that broke out at Compton's Cafeteria, a popular eatery in the Tenderloin district in San Francisco in 1966.
+The riot predated the Stonewall riots by three years, leading to important advancements in transgender activism.

+Brevard's role, in the Tenderloin and in the documentary, shed a light on trans women that "passed" more than other trans women did, and the differentiation of treatment that Brevard received over her other interviewed counterparts.
+As Brevard presented more feminine, even prior to her transition, she did not find it hard to make a life for herself compared to her peers as she was hired as a performer in the Tenderloin.

 Later life

 After her work in television and film, she returned to Tennessee and received her M.A. in Theater Arts from Middle Tennessee State University.
 She met her first husband in Tennessee and had other marriages, which, according to her sister, did not work out.
 She returned to California in the late 1990s, settling outside of Santa Cruz, California with an old friend, finding work as a substitute teacher, and doing community theater.

-Aleshia Brevard died at home in Scotts Valley, California on July 1, 2017 at the age of 79.
+Aleshia Brevard died at home in Scotts Valley, California on July 1, 2017, at the age of 79.